 I carefully approached the lake, examining the edges of weed beds about three metres out.
 Despite the low light levels the clear water allowed me an excellent view.
 Suddenly a large shape caught my attention… not three metres away but in the shallow water to my left.
 No more than 10cm from the waters edge!
 A sweep of it’s tail and the big brown trout accelerated to engulf a tiny coroxia (water boatman).
 The trout saw me and immediately turned towards deeper water.
 This was my first look at a southern monster.

 Over the course of the morning I ‘covered’ in excess of ten big trout ranging in weight from 5 to 10lbs.
-My early couple of efforts weren’t up to scratch but I responded by using longer finer tippets and smaller flies.
+My early efforts weren’t up to scratch but I responded by using longer finer tippets and smaller flies.
 My casting also became more focused, with the fly placed further ahead of the fish – anticipating it’s patrol route.

 When the takes came they were brutal affairs, with big fish generating bow waves as they hurtled towards the fly.
 My ‘South Island education’ however was to continue… striking too soon, too hard, too late… over 30 years fishing experience and these fish had me behaving like a newby!